-s0030 3.2 Data and Data Collection
+Data and Data Collection

-- p0075 This study consists of largely field-based observations augmented by the examination of patients' medical records in the EHR system, in this context, e-Care.
+This study consists of largely field-based observations augmented by the examination of patients' medical records in the EHR system, in this context, eCare.
 The first author performed the field observations.
-She shadowed doctors' overall work, typically from 3 to 5h each time.
-On two occasions, she shadowed the team throughout their on-call day, that is, 30 consecutive hours in the hospital.
+She shadowed doctors' overall work, typically from three to five hours each time.
+On two occasions, she shadowed the team throughout their on-call day, i.e. 30 consecutive hours in the hospital.
 The observational activities involved following the teams' patient care activities, asking clarification questions, tracking critical incidents, and taking field notes.
-Between observations, the researcher reviewed patient records and working documents.
+Between observations, the researcher reviewed patients records and working documents.
 In addition, whenever appropriate, the researcher also asked to look at personal rounding sheets in order to understand how the attendings, residents, and interns assembled information.
 She also attended the educational meetings and lectures organized by the attendings.
-She was even invited to the team social events, such as the dinner party when a rotation ended. - p0080 The first author was also granted access to the e-Care system, so she could conduct an in-depth analysis of relevant research issues captured in the medical records.
-The e-Care system, used at the time of the study, was a web-based medical records application providing authorized users real-time access to patient data.
-It integrated, to a limited extent, information residing in other electronic systems of the hospital, such as Emergency Department (ED) diary notes, medication orders, laboratory work, and data from radiology, cardiology, neurology, registration, and other special care units.
-It included clinical notes from doctors, nurses, and other clinical personnel (e.g., admission notes, progress notes, nursing notes, discharge summaries, and social worker notes). - P0085 Our investigation began with an examination of the overall work of the MH team, which spans a wide range of activities including patient admission, initial diagnostic interviews, morning rounds, post-rounds group discussions, generating notes, providing medications, team meetings, sign-out process, and so on.
+She was even invited to the team social events, such as the dinner party when a rotation ended.

+The first author was also granted access to the eCare system, so she could conduct an in-depth analysis of relevant research issues captured in the medical records.
+The eCare system is a web-based medical records application providing authorized users real-time access to patient data.
+It integrates, to a limited extent, information residing in other electronic systems of the hospital, such as Emergency Department (ED) diary notes, medication orders, lab work, and data from radiology, cardiology, neurology, registration, and other special care units.
+It includes clinical notes from doctors, nurses, and other clinical personnel (e.g. admission notes, progress notes, nursing notes, discharge summaries, social worker notes).

+Our investigation began with an examination of the overall work of the MH team, which spans a wide range of activities including patient admission, initial diagnostic interviews, morning rounds, post-rounds group discussions, generating notes, providing medications, team meetings, sign-out process, and so on.
 Our attention was soon attracted to the information assembling process, particularly when the team admitted new patients, and to the morning rounds immediately after an on-call day, when diagnoses and treatments were intensively discussed among the team members.
 The first author observed a total of 260 patient room visits during morning rounds, among which 104 were the first visit after the patients were admitted.
-Additionally, over 70 patients' records (30 with substantial psychosocial issues) were reviewed with a special focus on the doctors' comprehensive assessments of each of the patient cases. - p0090 For the study reported in this paper, we extracted the portions from our field observational notes related to information seeking and assembling activities that occurred immediately following patient admission.
-We identified information use issues from a social/symbolic interactionism perspective (Glaser and Strauss, 1967; Strauss, 1993) and paid close attention to the occurrence of psychosocial issues in the work of care.
-We then investigated whether the psychosocial information was, or was not, documented in e-Care by reviewing the corresponding patient records.
+Additionally, over 70 patients' records (30 with substantial psychosocial issues) were reviewed with a special focus on the doctors' comprehensive assessments of each of the patient cases.

+For the study reported in this paper, we extracted the portions from our field observational notes related to information seeking and assembling activities that occurred immediately following patient admission.
+We identified information use issues from a social/symbolic interactionism perspective [7, 17] and paid close attention to the occurrence of psychosocial issues in the work of care.
+We then investigated whether the psychosocial information was, or was not, documented in eCare by reviewing the corresponding patient records.
 Field notes and medical records were used to corroborate one another during the data analysis process.

-4. DOCTORS' WORK
+DOCTORS' WORK